-Close bedside supervision by staff working one-on-one with the resident, along with a wide variety of elective rotations enables mastery of a number of procedures.
-For example, a resident may choose to take Office Gynecology to learn endometrial biopsy technique and cervical polyp removal, or may take Office Procedures to learn to perform arthrocentesis and joint injections.
-There is also an elective Procedure Rotation available if a resident desires a large volume of a variety of procedures.
-With the development of our Point-of-Care Ultrasound curriculum over the past couple of years, we anticipate a significant increase in the volume of bedside procedures available to our IM residents.
+Close bedside supervision by staff working one-on-one with residents and a range of elective rotations enable mastery of a number of procedures.
+For example, a resident may choose to take Office Gynecology to learn endometrial biopsy technique and cervical polyp removal, or they may take Office Procedures to learn to perform arthrocentesis and joint injections.
+There also is an elective procedure rotation available if a resident desires a large volume of a variety of procedures.
+With the development of our Point-of-Care Ultrasound curriculum over the past couple of years, we anticipate a significant increase in the volume of bedside procedures available to our Internal Medicine residents.

-Residents have the opportunity to master, or at least gain, significant experience with the following procedures:
+Residents have opportunity to master or gain significant experience with the following procedures:

 - Central venous line placement